bentoml/BentoML/docs/source/guides/monitoring.rst

 ==============================

-Deploying on Kubernetes
+Deploy on Kubernetes
 -----------------------

 .. note::
-    `minikube <https://minikube.sigs.k8s.io/docs/start/>`_ and `kubectl <https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/>`_ is required for this part of the tutorial.
+    `minikube <https://minikube.sigs.k8s.io/docs/start/>`_ and `kubectl <https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/>`_ are required for this part of the tutorial.
     Users may also choose to install `virtualbox <https://www.virtualbox.org/>`_ in order to run minikube.

 .. seealso::